 If you have set the parameter for Keep Baseline by Site on the Application Parameter Part 1 of 2 panel (CMNGLP01), baseline libraries must be configured for each site.
-"Configuring Remote Sites" on page 267.
+See Configuring Remote Sites.

-3 In a row of the Application Parameter Part 1 of 2 panel (CMNGLP01), type A or V and press Enter to allocate or verify these baseline library.
+3. In a row of the Application Parameter Part 1 of 2 panel (CMNGLP01), type A or V and press Enter to allocate or verify these baseline library.
 Verify will display the allocation details.

-NOTE This option is not available for Librarian or Panvalet.
+This option is not available for Librarian or Panvalet.